A Recumbent Bike and Upright Elliptical with iFit

 The ProForm Hybrid Trainer Pro easily catches our interest, but after careful review it looks like a risky buy.
 We’d only recommend it to the shopper who considers big purchases to be “toys” and won’t be financially upset if this machine doesn’t deliver.

-Are you feeling lucky?
+For the top exercise bikes in each category check out our continuously updated best exercise bikes page.
+For the Hybrid Trainer, are you feeling lucky?
 When it works, this double fitness machine is hot!
 But when it doesn’t, customers often have trouble getting the help they want.
 ProForm now sells the Hybrid Trainer Pro for $599 online.

 ProForm Hybrid Trainer Pro Specs: